Table of Contents

 - Age above 65 years

-Moreover, if the patient returned to emergency department after being discharged home with the diagnosis of a minor head injury for any reason, the treating physician should start the process of excluding a significant cerebral injury.
+Moreover, if the patient returned to the emergency department after being discharged home with the diagnosis of a minor head injury for any reason, the treating physician should start the process of excluding a significant cerebral injury.
 A computed tomography scan is the gold-standard in excluding a significant cerebral injury in these scenarios.

 Pathophysiology of Head Trauma